tango-controls/pytango/doc/faq.rst

     dim_y = 2
     attr.set_value(image, dim_x, dim_y)

-In PyTango7 it is still supported, but the preferred way is to use a sequence of sequences (instead of a flat sequence), so the dimensions are inherent and not needed anymore::
+In PyTango 8 it is still supported, but the preferred way is to use a sequence of sequences (instead of a flat sequence), so the dimensions are inherent and not needed anymore::